An Employee's Guide to Health Benefits Under COBRA

 The Consolidated Omnibus Budget Reconciliation Act (COBRA) requires most group health plans to provide a temporary continuation of group health coverage that otherwise might be terminated.

 Employers may require individuals who elect continuation coverage to pay the full cost of the coverage, plus a 2 percent administrative charge.
 The required payment for continuation coverage is often more expensive than the amount that active employees are required to pay for group health coverage, since the employer usually pays part of the cost of employees' coverage and all of that cost can be charged to the individuals receiving continuation coverage.
-The COBRA payment is ordinarily less expensive, though, than individual health coverage.
 While COBRA continuation coverage must be offered, it lasts only for a limited period of time.
 This booklet will discuss all of these provisions in more detail.

 - Inpatient and outpatient hospital care;